hyperledger/fabric/docs/source/fabric_model.rst

 This section outlines the key design features woven into Hyperledger Fabric that fulfill its promise of a comprehensive, yet customizable, enterprise blockchain solution:

-* :ref:`Assets` --- Asset definitions enable the exchange of almost anything with monetary value over the network, from whole foods to antique cars to currency futures.
+* `Assets`_ --- Asset definitions enable the exchange of almost anything with monetary value over the network, from whole foods to antique cars to currency futures.
-* :ref:`Chaincode` --- Chaincode execution is partitioned from transaction ordering, limiting the required levels of trust and verification across node types, and optimizing network scalability and performance.
+* `Chaincode`_ --- Chaincode execution is partitioned from transaction ordering, limiting the required levels of trust and verification across node types, and optimizing network scalability and performance.
-* :ref:`Ledger-Features` --- The immutable, shared ledger encodes the entire transaction history for each channel, and includes SQL-like query capability for efficient auditing and dispute resolution.
+* `Ledger Features`_ --- The immutable, shared ledger encodes the entire transaction history for each channel, and includes SQL-like query capability for efficient auditing and dispute resolution.
-* :ref:`Privacy` --- Channels and private data collections enable private and confidential multi-lateral transactions that are usually required by competing businesses and regulated industries that exchange assets on a common network.
+* `Privacy`_ --- Channels and private data collections enable private and confidential multi-lateral transactions that are usually required by competing businesses and regulated industries that exchange assets on a common network.
-* :ref:`Security-Membership-Services` --- Permissioned membership provides a
+* `Security & Membership Services`_ --- Permissioned membership provides a
   trusted blockchain network, where participants know that all transactions can be detected and traced by authorized regulators and auditors.
-* :ref:`Consensus` --- A unique approach to consensus enables the flexibility and scalability needed for the enterprise.
+* `Consensus`_ --- A unique approach to consensus enables the flexibility and scalability needed for the enterprise.

-.. _Assets:

 Assets
 ------